Study lists daily habits that can slow dementia

 Researchers noted gains in executive functions such as memory, attention, planning and decision-making among participants.

-Participants followed regular physical activity, along with Mediterranean and Dash-style diets, cognitive stimulation and social engagement.
+Participants followed regular physical activity, along with a Mediterranean diet and dietary approaches to stop hypertension (Dash), along with cognitive stimulation and social engagement.

 The findings show that lifestyle changes, previously shown to reduce heart disease and cancer, also hold transformative potential for brain health.